 Note: Only the charts of current milestones are shown, i.e. the milestone’s start date has to be before or today’s date in order for the chart to display.
 If you have milestones that start on a future date, their charts will not be shown yet, saving you some screen space and possible confusion.

 Besides burndown charts, Backlog also has Gantt charts.
 It makes it easy to schedule task dates by arranging them on your set timeline.
 Plus, if there are any task dependencies, e.g. task A has to complete before task B can start, we can look out for them on the chart.

 Backlog Gantt charts let us toggle through different views based on task assignees, milestones, statuses, and other conditions.
 If we view the Gantt chart by assignees, we can see the workload and schedule for team members.

 It’s easier to spot overlapping tasks in the schedule and to spread the tasks between team members so that they are not overloaded.
 In the example above, we can probably assign User Story 6 to someone else, perhaps Sean or Toby.

 During the sprint, the team works according to their assigned tasks.

-When sprint tasks are completed one by one — the ‘Closed’ status denotes that the task is completely done — the burndown chart will reflect this change and ‘burn down,’ and we can see our sprint progress.
+When sprint tasks are closed, the burndown chart will reflect this change and ‘burn down’ accordingly, and we can see our sprint progress.